Readiness ranking · not star ratings

 What is the best companion robot in 2026?

 For its actual purpose — companionship that ships and works — ElliQ leads: thousands of deployments with older adults, transparent pricing ($249 + $39–59/month), and a first-of-its-kind Medicaid reimbursement in Washington state.
-LOVOT is the pick for pure emotional attachment (if you're in Japan), and Reachy Mini ($299–449) is the best low-cost entry for anyone who likes to tinker.
+LOVOT is the pick for pure emotional attachment (if you're in Japan), and Reachy Mini ($399–499) is the best low-cost entry for anyone who likes to tinker.

 Do humanoid companion robots like Realbotix Aria work?

-They exist and they ship — Realbotix sells conversational humanoids from $20,000 (busts) to roughly $125,000+ (full body, like Aria).
-But independent hands-on reviews in 2026 describe latency, missed emotional cues, and 'a chatbot wearing a face.'
+They exist and they ship — Realbotix sells conversational humanoids from $20,000 (busts) to about $95,000 for a full body, with Aria-class configurations quoted around $125,000+.
+But Business Insider's July 2026 hands-on found the illusion "weakened once my interaction began": latency and missed emotional cues — a chatbot wearing a very expensive face, in our view.
 The honest answer: humanlike embodied companionship is real as a product and premature as an experience.

 What happened to Samsung Ballie and Sony aibo?